 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: [1].
+Toni Luise Meister: Special attention should be payed to RNA integrity and cell viability.
+Some steps require thorough preparation and quick execution [1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera ()
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (3.5, 5.3)